carlosarismendi/utils/db/README.md

 // 	   Limit  int64 `json:"limit"`
 // 	   Offset int64 `json:"offset"`
 //
-//     // Resource will be a pointer to the type pased as
+//     // Resource will be a pointer to the type passed as
 //     // dst parameter in Find method.
 In this example,
 //     // *[]*Resource.
 //     Resources interface{} `json:"resources"`